Jacob's Well, Bristol

-The spring became the property of St Augustine's Abbey in 1142 and the exterior was rebuilt in the 18th or 19th century.
-A Royal Commission on the Health of Towns reported in 1845 that nearly all of the water laid into Bristol came from Jacob's Wells.
+A Royal Commission on the Health of Towns reported in 1845 that nearly all of the water laid into the houses of Bristol came from Jacob's Wells.
 The Commission noted that the water, which also fed the Cathedral and the Grammar School, was of good quality but the volume was not enough to supply the city.
-In 1905 the natural hot spring was diverted into the Jacobs Wells Baths.
+Most of Bristol's water supply at this time came from the city's medieval conduits, which fed public cisterns / fountains.
+At some point in the later nineteenth-century the site of Jacob's Well was developed, its superstructure was demolished and the well itself was walled in at the rear of a Victorian property.
+In 1905 the waters from the area's springs were diverted into the Jacobs Wells Baths.
 Jacob's Well was rediscovered in 1987 by the Bristol Temple Local History Group, who were investigating the site during the rebuilding of a furniture workshop which had been the Hotwells Police Station bicycle shed, and a one-time fire engine house.

 In February 2011, the company that now owns the well applied to the Environment Agency to extract and bottle up to 15 million litres (3.3 million imperial gallons) of water a year.
 Water from the well was previously bottled and sold in the 1980s.